Converting Pounds To Ounces Chart

 20 320

 This chart covers conversions up to 20 pounds.
-For larger conversions, you'll need to utilize the calculation method explained in the next section.
+For larger conversions, you'll need to work with the calculation method explained in the next section.

 The Mathematical Formula: Converting Pounds to Ounces